TheOneTheOnlyDavidBrown/MiniMVC/README.md

 It is made to be very flexible in terms of adding new libraries/extensions.

-Controllers can be restful to cater to AJAX calls
+Controllers can be RESTful to cater to AJAX calls

 Built in JavaScript hierarchy to allow function to inherit from others.